nikitavoloboev/data/open-source/github/github-actions.md

 - [audit-check](https://github.com/actions-rs/audit-check) - GitHub Action is using cargo-audit to perform an audit for crates with security vulnerabilities.
 - [clippy-check](https://github.com/actions-rs/clippy-check) - GitHub Action for PR annotations with clippy warnings.
 - [Rust tarpaulin Action](https://github.com/actions-rs/tarpaulin) - GitHub Action for code coverage reporting with tarpaulin.
+- [@actions-rs example](https://github.com/actions-rs/example) - Rust application example which is using GitHub Actions for CI.

 ## Python